Application for the Establishment of a Danger Area

 Examples include:

-- ADS-B IN transponder
+- ADS-B IN and/or OUT transponder

 - Geofencing/geocage technology